 - Mediated through the process of development and

 - Involves tissue stem cells

 Assessment of plasma fraction treatment on cognitive function (learning and memory).
-Rats were subjected to Barnes maze test – nine consecutive days of test where the time (in seconds) required by the rats to find the escape hole (latency) was recorded and plotted.
-The error bars depict 2 standard errors.
+Rats were subjected to Barnes maze test – nine consecutive days of test where the time (in seconds) required by rats to find the escape hole (latency) was recorded and plotted.
+Error bars depict 2 standard errors.

-Within a month of plasma fraction treatment, the rats exhibited significantly reduced latency to escape, i.e., they learned and remembered better.
-After the second month, the treated rats began with a slightly reduced latency period compared to the untreated old rats, and once again, they learned much faster than the latter.
+Within a month of plasma fraction treatment, rats exhibited significantly reduced latency to escape, i.e., they learned and remembered better.
+After the second month, treated rats began with a slightly reduced latency period compared to untreated old rats, and once again, they learned much faster than the latter.

-By the third month, it was clear that treated rats remembered the maze much better than the untreated ones even from the first day of test as their latency period was significantly reduced and by the end of the test period their latency was similar to that of the young rats.
+By the third month, it was clear that treated rats remembered the maze much better than untreated ones even from the first day of test as their latency period was significantly reduced.
+By the end of the test period, their latency was similar to that of young rats.
 This feature was sustained and repeated in the fourth month.”

 Not sure why there’s a 62-day gap between “Second month” and “Third month.”
 Maybe it had something to do with “First month” starting 10 days after the first treatment and “Third month” similarly starting 13 days after the second treatment?

-Many of us know older people who lived well past the time of good cognitive function.
-We see how they’re helpless and dependent.
-We see how others take advantage of them as they decline past the end of their healthspan.
+Many of us know older people who lived well past their time of good cognitive function:

 We can make personal plans for that day, sure.
 But let’s also put some urgency into applying this study’s new human-rat relative biological age clock, and make:

 “A step change in aging research.
 Although conservation of aging mechanism could be equally deduced from the existence of multiple individual clocks for other mammals (mouse, dog), the single formula of the human-rat clock that is equally applicable to both species effectively demonstrates this fact.”